 Personas vs. Segments – What’s the Story?

-In the customer experience world, there is increasing dialogue about the importance and utilisation of customer personas.
+In the customer experience world, there is increasing dialogue about the importance and utilization of customer personas.
 For anyone who has not yet encountered them, you may be forgiven for initially thinking that they are exactly the same thing as customer segments.
 In this post we will be discussing the similarities and differences between the two, however, we will also be talking about the evolution and future of segmentation within both the Customer Experience and Marketing worlds.

 A Million Different Ways to Cut Cake

 Customer Segmentation can be a real head-scratcher.
 The whole principle of taking your entire customer base and then splitting it up into smaller, more manageable homogeneous chunks is widely practiced and understood.
-That being said, organisations don’t always get it right.
+That being said, organizations don’t always get it right.
 For most companies, the biggest obstacle is understanding the best way of approaching it.
 Rather like cutting a cake, there are a million different ways in which you could do it.

-Over time, this led to the introduction of other approaches and information, including geographical, socio-demographic, psychographic and behavioural data sets.
+Over time, this led to the introduction of other approaches and information, including geographical, socio-demographic, psychographic and behavioral data sets.
 These, of course, added another layer of complexity to the segmentation process, with each having their individual strengths and weaknesses.
-There are, of course, inherent dangers from categorising people on the basis of their location or academic attainment.
+There are, of course, inherent dangers from categorizing people on the basis of their location or academic attainment.
 Today it would be wrong to automatically assume that an upper middle class ‘chap’ would be more likely to be reading Nietzsche than your average working class ‘bloke’!

-Psychographics have also come under fire for being inaccurate from a behavioural perspective, as you can often observe a significant difference between what customers state as being their preferences and what they do in reality.
+Psychographics have also come under fire for being inaccurate from a behavioral perspective, as you can often observe a significant difference between what customers state as being their preferences and what they do in reality.
 One specific example of this was a survey taken of London city commuters, asking them what newspaper they read.
 This representative sample indicated that a very high proportion of people claimed to read a broadsheet newspaper on their way into work.
 However, these figures did not tally with the newspaper sales data showing the reality of a significantly higher proportion of red-top tabloids being purchased.

-On the other hand, whereas behavioural data provides a very accurate representation of reality, it does not consider the aspirations and desires provided by psychographics.
-After all, perception is reality in the mind of the customer, so something can be missed if we only consider people in the way that they ‘are’ rather than the way in which they would like to be seen.
+On the other hand, whereas behavioral data provides a very accurate representation of reality, it does not consider the aspirations and desires provided by psychographics.
+After all, perception is a reality in the mind of the customer, so something can be missed if we only consider people in the way that they ‘are’ rather than the way in which they would like to be seen.

 A combination of these data sets is, of course, likely to give the most accurate picture of the customer, thereby theoretically aiding the segmentation process.
 However, in today’s Big Data world, questions are starting to be raised, not only about the management of data but also the relevance and future direction of segmentation.